Updated: Apr 26

 Up to 1 in 20 children aged 6 months to 5 years will experience a febrile convulsion.

 In children of this age, the part of the brain that deals with thermo-regulation (the hypothalamus) is not yet fully developed.
-An illness can then lead to a rapid rise in core body temperature, which can cause a convulsion.
+An illness can then lead to a rapid rise in core body temperature, which can cause a seizure.

 Call an ambulance if you don’t know the person, or if the person isn’t known to have seizures